 DHT

-DHT stands for Distributed Hash Table and is essentially a distributed key-value database, where each member of the network can store something, for example, information about themselves.
+DHT stands for Distributed Hash Table, which is a type of distributed key-value database.
+In this system, each member of the network can store information, such as details about themselves.

 Finding a value by key

-Let's look at an example with a search for a key, connect to any DHT node and establish a connection via ADNL UDP.
+Let's examine an example involving a search for a key: connect to any DHT node and establish a connection via ADNL UDP.

-To do this, we need to get the ID of the DHT key, first we will fill the DHT key schema:
+To achieve this, we first need to get the ID of the DHT key.
+We will begin by populating the DHT key schema:

 dht.key id:int256 name:bytes idx:int = dht.Key